sajibsrs/notes-on-github-actions/README.md

-# Core Concepts of GitHub Actions
+# Notes on GitHub Actions
 GitHub actions is an implementation of a cohesive automated **continuous integration, continuous delivery (CI/CD)** workflow.

 ## # Contents